Opyuu/cie-compiler/README.md

 ```
 INPUT var  // Var is assigned value of input
 ```
+* If var isn't defined, then it will be defined as a string and inputted.
 * Inputting to an int will automatically typecast the input.

 ```